dg-gh/welp_library/docs/welp_threads.md

 ### Other methods of welp::threads< Allocator>

 	T.finish_all_tasks();
-	// can't continue there until all the the task are finished
+	// can't continue there until every task is finished

 The program can't go past T.finish_all_tasks() until every the task is finished.